grain-lang/grain/stdlib/int64.md

 remU : (Int64, Int64) -> Int64
 ```

-Computes the remainder of the unsigned division of its operands.
+Computes the remainder of the division of its operands using unsigned division.

 Parameters: